Sparmon7/BaseballGameTheory/README.md

+## Improving the Scalability and Realism of Game-Theoretic Approaches for Baseball
+This project models baseball through a game-theoretic lens using MLB data

 ### Getting Started
 1. Create a virtual environment (myenv will be ignored by git).
 2. Install requirements using `pip install -r requirements.txt`